scottamain/aiy-coral-kit/docs/README.md

-# Coral Kit API docs
+# AIY Maker Kit API docs

 This directory holds the source files required to build the API reference with Sphinx.

-If you're looking for the setup and developer docs for `coralkit`, go to https://g.co/coral/kit-guide.
+If you're looking for the setup and developer docs for `aiymakerkit`, go to https://g.co/coral/kit-guide.

 ## Build the docs

-You can build the `coralkit` API reference docs as follows:
+You can build the `aiymakerkit` API reference docs as follows:

 ```
 # To ensure consistent results, use a Python virtual environment:
-python3 -m venv ~/.my_venvs/coraldocs
+python3 -m venv ~/.my_venvs/aiydocs
-source ~/.my_venvs/coraldocs/bin/activate
+source ~/.my_venvs/aiydocs/bin/activate

 # Navigate to this docs/ dir and install the doc dependencies:
 cd docs